WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   1. adjective: (of a record of events) starting with the earliest and following the order in which they occurred. （事件的记录）从最早的开始，按事件发生的顺序，即纪年的，时间顺序的。

+- clamp

+  1. noun: a brace, band, or clasp used for strengthening or holding things together.

+     - an electric circuit that serves to maintain the voltage limits of a signal at prescribed levels.

+  2. verb: fasten (something) in place with a clamp.

+     _"the sander is clamped onto the edge of a workbench"_

+     - fasten (two things) firmly together.

+       _"the two frames are clamped together"_

+     - hold (something) tightly against or in another thing.

+       _"Maggie had to clamp a hand over her mouth to stop herself from laughing"_

+     - maintain the voltage limits of (an electrical signal) at prescribed values.

+  3. phrase: clamp down — suppress or prevent something in an oppressive or harsh manner.

+     _"the authorities have also clamped down on public demonstrations"_

+  4. noun(BRITISH): a heap of potatoes or other root vegetables stored under straw or earth.

+  5. noun(BRITISH): a three-sided structure used to store silage.

+     _"a silage clamp"_

 - clash

   1. noun: a violent confrontation. 激烈的对抗。